-Le Jas du Boeuf is located 3 km east of Cruis, a small village classified as a “site of character” that has a bakery and a general store, a bistro, a gourmet restaurant, a primary school, a doctor, and a medieval church.
+Le Jas du Boeuf is located 3 km east of Cruis, a small village classified as a “site of character” that has a bakery and a general store, a bistro, a restaurant and a medieval church.
 Cruis owes its existence to a Roman toll road that ran straight through the village.
-You can see a 10 m stretch of the original alignment between the Jas and the village.
-There is also the Stone of Cruis, thought to be a medieval or even older solar clock, along with some medieval tombs just outside of the village, near Montlaux.
-After slumping to as low as 200 people in the 1960s, Cruis has now regained the 600 residents it had in the 1800s.

-The Jas is just 2 km west of a smaller village, Mallefougasse-Augès, which is 10 km from the exit at Les Mées of the A51 that runs up from Marseille to Sisteron and points north.
-Called the Pays de Forcalquier, this region lies halfway between the Alps and the Mediterranean and between the Lure and Luberon mountains.
-It is a land of contrasts, with a variety of very different landscapes and an exceptional wealth of wildlife, plants and heritage.
+The Jas is just 2 km west of a smaller village, Mallefougasse-Augès, which is 10 km from the exit at Les Mées of the A51 that runs up from Marseille to Sisteron.
+Called the Pays de Forcalquier, this region lies between the Alps and the Mediterranean and between the Lure and Luberon mountains.
+It is a land of contrasts, with a variety of very different landscapes and an exceptional wealth of wildlife and aromatic plants.

 Longer days trips would be to Aix-en-Provence for the latest fashions and cultural events at either end of the Cours Mirabeau, one of the most beautiful urban landscapes in Europe, or you could head east to the Verdon Gorge, one of the most beautiful canyons in Europe.